akyriako/kubernetes-cluster-install/README.md

 > [!TIP]
 > You can run it as many times as you want in case of failure without needing to clean up something before you execute it again.

 Wait for it to finish, it will take some time so either be patient or take a small break.
-You can periodically check the status of the cluster and the pods, from your master, with the following commands:
+You can periodically check the status of the cluster and the pods, **from your master**, with the following commands:

 `kubectl get nodes
 `

 `kubectl get pods --all-namespaces
 `